Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

-which can be used in any integration scheme to solve the ODE that defines the generative flow, Eq. \eqref{eq:methods_flow_ode}.
+with $\mathbf{x}^{L}$ and $\mathbf{x}^{U}$ being the lower and upper bound, respectively.
+Based on this thresholded state, we recover the thresholded velocity by reversing~Equation~\ref{eq:methods_physical_from_latent}.
+This thresholded velocity can be used in any integration scheme to solve the ODE that defines the generative flow,~Equation~\ref{eq:methods_flow_ode}.
 Effectively, we treat the neural network's output as median approximation for the velocity, which is thresholded if the bounds are exceeded.
 This way, we can generate data that lies exactly on possible bounds, while being produced by a deterministic velocity approximation.

-\subsection{Experimental details}
+\subsubsection{Experimental details}

-In our experiments, we train two different surrogate models: GenSIM and a deterministic baseline model .
-To make both models comparable, we use similar experimental settings, which we explain in the following.

-GenSIM is based on a transformer architecture, as concisely described in Section \ref{sec:gensim} and further elucidated in Appendix \ref{sec:app_arch_trans}.
-Since the transformer scales quadratically with the number of grid points/tokens, we use a U-ViT architecture \cite{hoogeboom_simple_2023, finn_generative_2024, finn_diffusion_2024} for the deterministic model: a convolutional U-Net coarse-grains the pan-Arctic data, while we use a transformer in the bottleneck with almost the same configuration as for GenSIM.
-Due to the additional convolutional blocks, the deterministic model is with $32.2\times10^6$ parameters slightly bigger than GenSIM with $28.1\times10^6$ parameters.
-To counteract the increased tendency to overfit by the deterministic model, we use the model that performs the best over the validation dataset.

-The neural networks are trained with Eq. \eqref{eq:methods_cfm_loss} and Eq. \eqref{eq:methods_det_loss} for GenSIM and the deterministic model, respectively.
-The dataset for both models is augmented by distribution augmentation \cite{jun_distribution_2020, finn_generative_2024}, where the data is randomly flipped in horizontal and vertical direction, and randomly rotated by a $90^{\circ}$ angle.
+GenSIM is based on a transformer architecture with $28.1\times10^6$ parameters, as concisely described in Section \ref{sec:gensim} and further elucidated in Appendix \ref{sec:app_arch_trans}.
+The training scheme is derived in \ref{sec:short_math} and the loss function for training is~Equation~\ref{eq:methods_cfm_loss}.
+The training dataset is augmented by distribution augmentation \cite{jun_distribution_2020, finn_generative_2024}: the data is randomly flipped in horizontal and vertical direction, and a -$90^{\circ}$ rotation is randomly activated.
 The labels, describing which augmentation is activated, are added to the input of the neural networks.